-On February 8th 2002 the Alqueva dam was inaugurated in the Guadiana River with the aim to reinforce the capacity of

-- 5 hydroelectric production, to develop tourism, to promote regional employment, to organize intervention in environmental and patrimony domains, to fight physical desertification and climate change, to modify the agriculture model of south Portugal and to regularize river flow (Morais, 2008).
-With this new dam, built 60 km upstream from the estuary head, the regulation of the river flow increased from 75% to 81% (Rocha et al., 2002).
-The latter had significant consequences over the downstream phytoplankton communities (Domingues et al., 2014;Domingues et al., 2007), the volume of coarse sediment exported from - 10 upstream (Dias et al., 2004), and might have consequences on fish populations (Morais, 2008).
-The reduction of coarse sediment export to the estuary from upstream sources and the river flow regulation with the reduction (absence) of floods since 2001 could also provoke a change in the grain size distribution within the estuary itself that have not yet been assessed (Dias et al., 2004).
+On 8 February 2002 the Alqueva dam was inaugurated in the Guadiana River with the aim of reinforcing the capacity of hydroelectric production, developing tourism, promoting regional employment, organizing intervention in environmental and patrimony domains, fighting physical desertification and climate change, modifying the agriculture model of southern Portugal, and regularizing river flow (Morais, 2008).
+With this new dam, built 60 km upstream from the estuary head, the regulation of the river flow increased from 75 to 81 % (Rocha et al., 2002).
+The latter had significant consequences for the downstream phytoplankton communities (Domingues et al., 2007, 2014) and the volume of coarse sediment exported from upstream (Dias et al., 2004), and might have consequences for fish populations (Morais, 2008).
+The reduction of coarse sediment exported to the estuary from upstream sources and the river flow regulation with the reduction (absence) of floods since 2001 could also provoke a change in the grain-size distribution within the estuary itself that has not yet been assessed (Dias et al., 2004).

-The samples were collected between September and October 2000 in the lower Guadiana estuary, together with a bathymetric

-- 15 survey (Fig. 6).
-The distribution of the main sediment components (i.e. mud, sand and gravel) shows a clear dominance of the sand fraction over the rest of the components clearly concentrated within the mid-channel (Fig. 6).
-The percentage of mud gradually increases upstream while the gravels appear to concentrate at the deepest areas of the estuary.
+The samples were collected between September and October 2000 in the lower Guadiana estuary, together with a bathymetric survey (Fig. 6).
+The distribution of the main sediment components (i.e. mud, sand, and gravel) shows a clear dominance of the sand fraction over the rest of the components clearly concentrated within the mid-channel (Fig. 6).
+The percentage of mud gradually increases upstream, while the gravels appear to concentrate in the deepest areas of the estuary.
 This situation represents a baseline image of the conditions of the estuary prior to the construction of the Alqueva dam built within the Guadiana basin.
-The baseline situation presented here can be used to assess changes derived from the dam construction by - 20 comparing with a new grain size survey and analysis.
-That would provide insights on, for instance, areas of increasing/decreasing deposition of coarser (marine) sediments versus increasing/decreasing deposition of finer sediments due to the lower fluvial hydrodynamics.
+The baseline situation presented here can be used to assess changes derived from the dam construction by comparing with a new grain-size survey and analysis.
+That would provide insights into, for instance, areas of increasing/decreasing deposition of coarser sediments versus increasing/decreasing deposition of finer sediments due to the lower fluvial hydrodynamics.